 Overview

-Guided night-sky experience in selected locations across Jujuy, including Quebrada de Humahuaca and Salinas Grandes.
+Guided night-sky experience in selected locations across Jujuy, including Quebrada de Humahuaca and Salinas Grandes (declared Sendero Starlight).
 Using binoculars and telescopes, observe the Milky Way, Magellanic Clouds, Southern Hemisphere constellations, the Moon, planets and deep-sky objects, subject to astronomical conditions.
 Led by an astrotourism guide with interpretive insights.
 Excellent opportunities for night-sky photography under some of Argentina’s clearest skies.

 Itinerary